The History of BI Dashboards

 Yellowfin can help you make the most of your data by providing you with the tools you need to manage it effectively.
 We understand that data can be complex and difficult to act on without significant expertise.

-That's why we focus on contextual data analysis and automated data visualization in combination with our stunning business intelligence dashboard suite, so that you can more easily understand your data and make informed decisions.
+That's why we focus on contextual data analysis and automated data visualization in combination with our stunning business intelligence dashboard software suite, so that you can more easily understand your data and make informed decisions.